olgalupuleac/GraphAlgorithmRenderer/README.md

 #### Edge family

 A set of edges.
 Almost identical to *node family*.
-The difference is that the edge should contain a definition of target and source nodes.
+The difference is that the edge should contain a definition of  source and target nodes.
 As we can have several node families, we need to choose which families target and source nodes belong to.
 (Note that they can belong to different families.)
 After choosing the family, we need to define how we will get the identifier of the corresponding node, so we specify the *expression* for every index in the node *identifier*.
 The expression may contain indices of the edge family.

 #### Conditional properties

 List of *conditions* with *properties*.
 Each condition may have multiple properties of different types.
 If a condition is fulfilled, its properties are applied.
-Conditions with the less index in the list have higher priority.
+Conditions with the smaller index in the list have higher priority.

 #### Condition

-Contains *condition expression* (an *expression* which can be cast to bool), *function regex* (a regular expression which should much a function name in a stack frame), and a mode.
+Contains *condition expression* (an *expression* which can be cast to bool), *function regex* (a regular expression which should match a function name in a stack frame), and a mode.
 * *CurrentStackfame* means that the condition is fulfilled if the *condition expression* is true and function regex matches current function name.
 * *AllStackframes* means that the condition is fulfilled if there is a stack frame in the call stack there *condition expression* is true and function regex matches current function name.
 (Note that this option works rather slowly).
 * *AllStackframes (args only)* means that the condition is fulfilled if there is a stack frame in the call stack there function regex matches current function name and the *condition expression*, after substitution of function arguments (i.e. `__ARG1__`, `__ARG2__` placeholders, not named arguments) in **that** stack frame is true in the **current** stack frame.
 For example, we can use this mode if we want to highlight all DFS nodes in the call stack.
 This option works faster than the previous ones, as it doesn't require changing the stack frame to evaluate the expression.